poonamveeral/CSCI_3410Test/notes/lectures_notes.md

 #. take the foreign key to MEMBER and the foreign key to TIME\_SLOT to be the primary key of this relation,
 #. or take the foreign key to EQUIPMENT and the foreign key to TIME\_SLOT to be the primary key of this relation.

-Both solutions enforce only _some_ of the requirement expressed by the E.R. diagram.
+Both solutions enforce only _some_ of the requirement expressed by the ER diagram.

 ### Outro

-E.R.
-Model | Relational Model |
+ER Model | Relational Model |
 --- | ---
 Entity type | Entity relation
 $1:1$ or $1:N$ relationship type | Foreign key (or relationship relation)